 #3 Students who do not have a command over all three subjects

-- Allot 15 minutes to read all the 90 questions and classify questions as easy, moderate and difficult questions with a pen & paper.
+- Allot 15 minutes to read all the 75 questions and classify questions as easy, moderate, and difficult questions with a pen & paper.
 Classify questions that will take less than a minute as easy.
 Questions that require higher calculations will be marked as moderate.
 The difficult ones would be the ones you are less familiar with.

 - Resolve all the questions that are marked for review in the time remaining.

-Make sure you don’t refer to anything new right now.
+To ace the JEE main exam, don’t refer to anything new right now.
 Consolidate everything that you have already learnt.
-Revise important concepts and formulae in the final leap to the exam.
+Revise essential concepts and formulae in the final leap to the exam.

 Take care of your diet and sleep right before the exam to avoid unnecessary physical/mental stress.
 You will enter the examination hall fresh and with the right kind of temperament.